mikro-orm/mikro-orm/README.md

 MikroORM allows you to implement your domain/business logic directly in your entities.
 To maintain always valid entities, you can use constructors to mark required properties.

-Once your entities are loaded, you can simply work with them and forget about persistence.
+Once your entities are loaded, you can just work with them and forget about persistence.
 As you do not have to care about persistence, most of entity interactions can be synchronous.
 When you have done all changes, you call `em.flush()`.
 It will trigger computing of change sets.
 Only entities that were changed will generate database queries, if there are no changes,